 While Jesus was on earth, he went to those who lived on the margins of life.
 Those folks whom society, including Christian society, wrote off and didn’t care about.
 He made time for them and had compassion on them.
 This included the physically ill.
 The sin-sick.
-And those with disabilities—the differently-abled and people with special needs.
+And those with disabilities—the neurodiverse and people with special needs.

 Are we doing the same today?

 What’s True About All of Us